 - So I decided to grab a pizza to go.
 This would allow me more time for blogging.
 The manager said there was just one place in

 townhamlet to get pizza.
-So I headed out and ordered a ham & mushroom pizza… I was getting reall hungry at this point.
+So I headed out and ordered a ham & mushroom pizza… I was getting really hungry at this point.
 15 minutes later, the lady handed me my freshly baked pizza.
-It was a nice sized box and thought this would fill me up for some serious blogging.
+It was a nice sized box and thought this would fill me up for some serious blogging for the evening.

 - I wonder if I can get a good pizza in Spain.